 - To run phing script for transformations

-- To compress and move the resources from build server i.e. the staging server
+- To compress and move the resources from the build server i.e. the staging server

 - To decompress application resources on the staging server